The Input Panel

 pH and T [°C]. pH value (default: 7.0) and water temperature (default: 25).

-Mol.
+mol.
 This checkbox switches the concentration units from mg/L to mmol/L (and vice versa); it acts for all elements at once.
-(In addition, you can change the concentration unit for each element separately by click on the blue listbox next to each element.)
-Fields with molar units are highlighted with yellow color.
+(Also, you can change the concentration unit for each element separately by clicking on the light gray drop-down list next to the respective element.)
+Fields with molar units are highlighted in pale yellow.

 Minerals.
 This checkbox opens the mineral table to enter: